 The Amazon is the world's largest tropical rainforest; it covers 40% of the South American continent and is home to over 2,000 species of animals.

 One in ten known species in the world lives in the Amazon Rainforest, as do one in five known bird species, meaning one-third of the world species can be found in the Amazon.
-Some animals that live in the Amazon include jaguars, sloths, river dolphins, macaws, anacondas, glass frogs, and poison dart frogs and the most famous residents of the Amazon River, the Amazon river dolphin or boto, which can grow larger than a human.
+Some animals that live in the Amazon include jaguars, sloths, river dolphins, macaws, anacondas, glass frogs, and poison dart frogs and the most famous residents of the Amazon River, the Amazon river dolphin or boto, which can grow more significant than a human.

 It is unknown why the river pink dolphins develop their distinct pink colouration, but it is thought it is due to blood capillaries near the skin's surface.

 The electric eel is the only known species in the electric fish genus.
-Despite its name, it is not actually an eel but rather a knife fish.
+Despite its name, it is not an eel but a knife fish.
 They are more closely related to catfish than they are to eels.
 They can produce powerful electric shocks of up to 600 volts as a defence mechanism and for hunting.
 Known for their unusual breeding behaviour, in the dry season, the male constructs a nest from his saliva into which the female lays her eggs.
 As many as 3,000 young can hatch from the eggs of one female.

 The Black Caiman is the largest of the Amazon reptiles and one of the largest and most effective predators.
-They have a dark, scaly skin, grow up to 10-14 feet in length, and sometimes exceed 800 pounds in weight.
+They have dark, scaly skin, grow up to 10-14 feet in length, and sometimes exceed 800 pounds in weight.
 They hunt pretty much any land-based or river-dwelling animal.
 They've even been known to eat old or weak Caimans.